Your Personal Information – Privacy Notice in accordance with GDPR:

 In line with my professional commitment to protecting client confidentiality, I keep my online media presence separate from my clinical work and never refer to any clinical work on social media.

-As part of my professional online presence, I have a page on Linkedin and Twitter.
+As part of my professional online presence, I have a page on Linkedin, Fcebook and Twitter.
 It is my practice not to connect with, or to befriend clients on social media, or to respond to any tweets made on Twitter.

 As I do not presently use an encrypted email application, emails that we might exchange will be prone to viruses, or occasional human error.
-With this in mind, I recommend that emails are used only for non-confidential communication between us (e.g. for arranging appointments), with any therapeutic material to be kept within the counselling sessions.
+With this in mind, I recommend that emails are used only for non-confidential communication between us (e.g. for arranging appointments, or notifying a cancellation).
+Any therapeutic material should be kept within the counselling sessions.

-Some of my therapy practice is carried out using a video conferencing platform.
-I have separate information available concerning security around use of this medium.
-I use a video conferencing software called VSee , for online counselling sessions, which is also used by the medical professions.
-VSee is HIPAA compliant and securely encrypts all audio and video from the moment it leaves your computer, all the way to its destination – the person receiving the contact.
-When using the video conferencing platform, we will agree not to record these remote sessions.
+Some of my therapy practice is carried out using a video conferencing platform called Zoom, for online counselling sessions, When using the video conferencing platform, we will agree not to record these remote sessions.